 Automate your infrastructure deployments and configurations with these Infrastructure as Code tools.

 This is the third article in our Infrastructure as Code blog series.
-You can read the first two here:
+Check out other posts here:

 Now that you’ve read our first two blog posts about Infrastructure as Code (you’ve read them, right?), it’s time to learn about some of the tools that will help you integrate IaC into your development processes.

 There are MANY tools that can help you automate your infrastructure.
 This post highlights a few of the more popular tools out there and some of their differentiating features.

 The first thing that should be clarified is the difference between “configuration orchestration” and “configuration management” tools, both of which are considered IaC tools and are included on this list.